State-Of-The-Art Light & Sound Glasses

 Gamma - Magenta

 ColorTrack Glasses are compatible with: Nova Pro 100, Muse #, InnerPulse, Luma 10.
 Colors shown on glasses for illustration purposes only, and frames are black.
 Cord and custom-fitted glasses pouch included.
 ColorTrack glasses MUST be used with one of these machines .... they will not operate without it.
+We cannot be held responsible for inoperability on any non-Photosonix equipment.

 Feedback from users